Machine Intelligence on Wireless Edge Networks: Results

 where $\gamma_j$ and $\beta_j$ are learnable scaling and shifting parameters for each feature, and $\epsilon > 0$ ensures numerical stability.

 We define a variant of LayerNorm that retains only the shifting component by fixing $\gamma_j = 1$ for all $j$.
 The resulting transformation becomes

 preserving unit variance while allowing the mean to adapt through the learnable shift $\beta_j$.
-To enable further mixing between time-bins, we also include the same analog bandpass filters after each layernorm module that were introduced in Section~\ref{sec2} in the context of Eq.~\eqref{eq:matvectprod}.
+To enable further mixing between time-bins, we also include the same analog bandpass filters after each layernorm module that were introduced in Section~\ref{sec2.1} in the context of Eq.~\eqref{eq:matvectprod}.
 In summary, each layer of the hardware-tailored network consists of diode ring mixing followed by layernorm and filtration (Fig.~\ref{fig:fullyanalog}).

-\subsection{Numerical results}
+\subsubsection{Numerical Results}

-We wrote custom layers in the popular machine learning package PyTorch to describe the operation of each step of our protocol.
-This includes all the components of our protocol: the encoding of the activation vectors and the weights into signals $x(t),w(t)$, incorporation of thermal noise at the appropriate points of the physical computation chain, and a physically accurate description of the diode ring mixing process.
-The custom layers were then strung together into custom neural networks that were trained on the MNIST digit recognition task.
+To evaluate the achievable test accuracy as a function of energy cost, we wrote custom layers in the popular machine learning package PyTorch that describe the operation of each step of our protocol.
+This includes all the components of the computation chain: encoding of activation vectors and weights into signals $x(t),w(t)$, incorporation of thermal noise at the appropriate points, and a physically accurate description of the diode ring mixing process.
+The custom layers were then composed into neural networks that were trained on the MNIST (Modified National Institute of Standards and Technology) digit recognition task.

-Fig.~\ref{fig:results} presents the variation of the test accuracy obtained by networks of two different sizes when the total client energy is restricted to various thresholds.
-Since we are working in the setting of disaggregated memory access where the weights $w(t)$ are streamed to the client by a distant server, we need only be concerned with the energy expended by the client in processing the weights (called `input energy' in Fig.~\ref{fig:results}).
-The downsampling of MNIST to feed networks of different sizes proceeds via patch-averaging of the original 28-by-28 images.

-The performance of both networks is equivalent to random guessing below the attojoule (aJ) level and rises to near-digital accuracy when the input energy is about {100}\thinspace{picojoules} (pJ).
-By virtue of the deviation of the diode ring mixer from exact multiplicative mixing at higher energies, the test accuracy experiences a degradation beyond the nanojoule (nJ) level whose severity depends on the network size.
-The figure presents two kinds of plots for each network size: the dashed lines depict the variation of the test accuracy with total input waveform energy while the solid lines depict the same accuracy, but as a function of the total client energy, which is the sum of the amplification energy cost inside the layernorm layers and the original input waveform energy.